winterClover/Pesterchum-Discord-Theme/README.md

 # Pestercord

 **Ah Gasp! could it be! a new update?!** Nah, I abandon this project a long time ago.
-There's a fork that is updated and did alot of cool changes here: [fork](https://github.com/luminaryFlowers/Pesterchum-Discord-Theme)
+There's a fork that is updated and did alot of cool changes here: [NEW FORK HERE](https://github.com/luminaryFlowers/Pesterchum-Discord-Theme)

 thanks luminaryFlowers for keeping this project alive lol, seriously tho I'm glad that someone is keeping this thing alive